InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 Host and Guest work on in the communities House.
 Please check out our Product Owner Learning Path video for more detailed information.

----(not added in text, yet)
-- Product Owner: Distinction between the guest and host PO - have to negotiate requirements, if necessary.
----

 ## Why role names matter

 Let's spend a few moments and discuss why the naming - "Trusted Committer" - is